openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 ###### Considerations
 - **Key Isolation vs. Transferability** - If the keys relevant to the identity, money, and objects are isolated via [secure storage](#secure-storage) (i.e., Secure Enclave) of the mobile device, those inventory items cannot be transferred to another device since the keys for creating transactions for those items cannot be transferred from the device of origin.
+- **Key Recovery** - There are a number of key recovery patterns that exist, including social recovery, self recovery (seed phrase), [decentralized recovery](https://derecalliance.org/), and custodial recovery.
 - **Self-custody vs. Custodial Wallet** - Transfer and recovery options can be different for self-custody and custodial wallets.
 For the self-custody wallets, backup and recovery is in the responsibility of the user whereas for custodial wallets, traditional recovery approaches such as password recovery can be taken.
 - **Security** - In the case of self-custody wallets, transfer between devices must adhere to security best practices for data transfer between proximity devices.